orthanc-mirrors/orthanc-book/Sphinx/source/plugins/stone-webviewer-quick-start.rst

 Manage windowing
 ................

-Click-drag to change the Hounsfield winnowing level and modify the contrast/brightness of the image.
+Click-drag to change the Hounsfield windowing level and modify the contrast/brightness of the image.
 The viewer comes with a series of windowing presets for lung, bone,... that are configured at installation.
 The viewer will also suggest presets that are stored in